 And when I heard that, the courtroom went nuts, I mean, it just exploded with this applause and clapping and people shouting Hallelujah!
 Praise the Lord!
 I mean it was this stuff.
 And I just bawled my eyes out on the table and, and my attorney was patting me on the back and I looked up to the judge and I’m saying thank you judge, thank you.
 And he walked off the bench, he cleared the court.
 He just he just walked off the bench, he never closed the court.
 And the stenographer, she had the machine and she was walking away and it was just, odd, you know.

 And so next thing you know it got real quiet in the courtroom.
-Literally it just got for like a second it got quiet and someone yells across the courtroom, “Unshackled him, release him from his chains.
+Literally it just got for like a second it got quiet and someone yells across the courtroom, “Unshackle him, release him from his chains.
 He’s a free man!”
-And the sheriff’s coming over and I can hear the sheriff telling my sister behind me.
+The sheriff’s coming over and I can hear the sheriff telling my sister behind me.
 “Hold on, Mary, Hold on.
 Hold on.”
 And she goes, “No, I’ve waited 35 years for him.
 I’m not going to wait no more.”
 And so she’s hugging my neck and the sheriffs are unshackling me.
 And taking the chain off my waist and the cuffs.
-And I’m crying like a baby and my sister’s crying, my niece and nephew and just the just overwhelming and I’m just in awe and I remember just standing there and so after a little bit we were talking and laughing and crying and hugging and and they came over and they hand me some clothes and he said, “Gene, go change.
+I’m crying like a baby and my sister’s crying, my niece and nephew and just the just overwhelming and I’m just in awe.
+I remember standing there and after a little bit we were talking and laughing and crying and hugging and and they came over and they hand me some clothes and he said, “Gene, go change.
 Mary, take your brother home.”
-And so after I changed clothes, I came out and started my first day of freedom.
+I changed clothes, I came out and started my first day of freedom!

 Three days later, I went back to the courthouse.
 I asked my sister, I said, “Can you make arrangements and see if they’ll let me come back.
 I want to thank everybody, you know, there’s so many people.”
 I said,”Can I just go and thank the people that had been involved 20 months in my case and all that?”
 So we did.

-So I thought, man, so some of the some of the stuff and I don’t usually get a chance to– I wrote about it and, you know, obviously in the book, but to try to fit all those those signposts and all those things that went on that just blows me away just and the thought like thinking those things it’s just incredible how like you said having invaded that courtroom in orchestrated everything, God orchestrated everything.
-And I had no clue, you know.
-Nobody promised me anything I just know I just, I really did know to walk in humility as a servant.
+So I thought, man, so some of the some of the stuff and I don’t usually get a chance to– I wrote about it and, you know, in the book, but to try to fit all those those signposts and all those things that went on that just blows me away just and the thought like thinking those things it’s just incredible how like you said heaven invaded that courtroom and orchestrated everything, God orchestrated everything.
+I had no clue, you know.
+Nobody promised me anything I just know, [all] I really did know was to walk in humility as a servant.